COVID-19 briefing scheduled for 1 p.m. Friday

-Gov. Phil Murphy on Friday will hold a COVID-19 briefing with state officials.
+Gov. Phil Murphy on Friday will hold a COVID-19 briefing at 1 p.m.

-Scheduled for 1 p.m., the briefing will also include state Department of Health Commissioner Judy Persichilli and State Police Superintendent Colonel Pat Callahan.
+Joining the governor will be state Department of Health Commissioner Judy Persichilli, state Epidemiologist Dr. Christina Tan, and State Police Superintendent Colonel Patrick Callahan.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.